amir-brd/Password-Generator/README.md

 ## **Password Generator**

 ## **Introduction**
-This mini project generates for you two random and secure passwords that you can use in your websites , you can choose length of passwords , you can also choose wether you want to include numbers and special characters in your passwords , and you can copy your passwords in you clipboard
+Password Generator creates for you two random and secure passwords that you can use in your websites , you can choose length of passwords , you can also choose wether you want to include numbers and special characters in your passwords , and you can copy your passwords in you clipboard

 ## **live deployment**